 SPC Nickel Corp ("SPC") is a company spun out by Transition that is focused on discovering Class 1 Nickel in the prolific Sudbury mining camp to discover new sources of metals in support of clean energy initiatives.
+In March, 2021, the Company issued Dividend in Kind of SPC shares held.
+Each shareholder received 0.1 SPC share for each common share of Transition held.

-As at August 31, 2022, the Company owns 9,321,868 common shares in SPC being approximately 7.5% of the issued and outstanding shares.
+As at February 28, 2023, 2022, the Company owns 9,321,866 common shares in SPC being approximately 7.5% of the issued and outstanding shares.

 SPC is traded on the TSX Venture Exchange under the ticker symbol SPC.V.
 Additional information regarding SPC can be obtained at www.spcnickel.com.